john-kurkowski/john-kurkowski.github.io/_drafts/good-ideas-from-mobile-design-that-are-good-everywhere.md

 overload, remember, "[there's no such thing as information overload, only bad design][Tufte-isms]."

+### Comparison To Mobile First

+What's the difference between what I'm proposing and [Mobile First]?
+There isn't much actually.
+I've avoided the comparison because I really just want desktop-oriented designers to stop violating these tips, regardless of platform (skipping their upsetting paradigm shift to mobile thinking, if need be).

+The name of the Mobile First movement is a misnomer to what I'm proposing.
+Rather than share its name, this article shares Mobile First's principles.

+1. Mobile's growth: it's the reason you should go study Mobile First, Responsive Design, et al. after my article.
+But enough cramming the growth numbers down your throat...
+2. Focus your content: typical desktop design has spiraled out of control.
+The constraints of mobile have forced designers to focus again.
+That's all I mean, particularly with tips #4, #5, & #8.
+The difference is, I didn't say you have to think about how it looks on a phone first.
+3. Embrace mobile's capabilities: for example you gain gyroscopes & geolocation, but lose hovers.
+However hovers were always a bad idea anyway.
+   Mobile is just a reminder of that.

 ### Conclusion

 The common thread among these tips is that following them empowers users on all